Shrinks99/recipes/content/dessert/hadas-homemade-pie-crust.md

 ### Comments

-If you are baking a pie with a liquid filling, such a pumpkin pie, you'll need to blind bake the crust first, and follow seperate instructions accoring to your selected pie type.

-Hadas measures with intuition—especially when it comes to water.
-“Go off vibes,” she says.
 The key is to keep everything cold and to touch the dough as little as possible.
 The double-stack folding trick gives beautiful flakes without toughening the dough, and freezing the flour before starting is her secret move for extra crispness.

 ---